robertchase/txt2tufte/README.md

 Index Title (for example "Deep Thoughts")
 Subtitle

+about.txt
+...

 first-article.txt
 second-article.txt
 ...
 ```

+The lines following the `Subtitle` are optional special links that appear
+to the right of the `Index Title` as small menu items that might be
+useful to describe the site.

+The lines following the `menu items` are article file names.

 An `index` file can be converted into `HTML` by running this script: